• Contact Us

 GPL further underscored that contact with electrical infrastructure presents a grave and immediate danger to life, with the potential for severe injury or fatality, in addition to widespread outages and damage to critical systems.

-GPL again reminded all contractors and equipment operators that strict adherence to all safety protocols when working near electrical lines is mandatory.
+GPL again reminded all contractors and equipment operators of strict adherence to all safety protocols when working near electrical lines is mandatory.
 “Any breach will attract decisive action, including financial recovery and legal proceedings,” GPL also said.

 Share this: